dongdong1018/Coursera_Assignment_coursera_Applied-Data-Science-Capstone/README.md

 # Applied Data Science Capstone
-this repository is a assignment of Applied Data Science Capstone in Coursera
+this repository is assignment of Applied Data Science Capstone in Coursera